loosolab/UROPA/docs/uropa-example.md

 |peak_21044 | chr1 | 1406116 |	1406250.5 | 1406385 | gene | 1407143 | 1433228 | + | 892 | start | upstream	|  0.0  | 0.0 |	ATAD3B | 0 |
 |peak_21044 | chr1 | 1406116 |	1406250.5 | 1406385 | gene | 1385069 | 1405538 | + | 712 | end	 | downstream |	0.0 | 0.0 |	ATAD3C | 0 |

+[Table 7 : All_hits_table for an H3K4me1-peak annotated with two genes according to the above config file ]

 Due to the fact that no 'feature.position' was defined, the distance shown in the table is measured from the ` min(|[start,center,end] - peak.center|) `, as explained in "Example for the 'feature.position'" and the position having the minimum distance is given in the table : 'start' for  *ATAD3B*, 'end' for *ATAD3C* .

-From All_hits_table we can infer the best annotation,too, which in this case, would be the gene *ATAD3C* , with distance 712 bp.
+From All_hits_table we can infer the best annotation,too, which is this case, the gene *ATAD3C* , with distance 712 bp.

-But,let's see the differences according to the 'direction' key.
+But, let's see the differences when the 'direction' key is set.
 If only 'upstream' annotation is required :

 `"queries": [{"feature": "gene", "attribute":"gene_name", "distance":1000, "direction":"upstream"}] `